Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 - Jack of all trades, master of none

-- Budgeting features aren't as deep as YNAB
+- Budgeting tools aren't as deep as YNAB

 7. Stash — Best for Learning While Investing

-Stash splits the difference between Acorns and a full brokerage.
-It lets you invest in fractional shares of individual stocks and ETFs starting at literally $0.01, but wraps education around every decision you make.
-For beginners who want to understand why they're investing — not just automate the whole thing and forget about it — Stash is worth the $3/month.
+Stash sits between Acorns and a full brokerage.
+You can buy fractional shares of individual stocks and ETFs starting at just $0.01, but it wraps education around everything you do.
+For beginners who want to understand the "why" behind their investments—not just automate it and forget—Stash is worth the $3/month.

 Key Features:

-- Stock-Back® rewards (earn stock when you spend with the Stash debit card)
+- Stock-Back® rewards (you earn stock when you shop with partners)

 - Personalized portfolio recommendations